 - KETO DIET AND ITS SIDE EFFECTS

-In 2011 Marc made a shift to a plant-based lifestyle and his health greatly improved.
-He reversed Type 2 diabetes, psoriasis, hypertension, erectile dysfunction, high cholesterol, obesity, frequent heartburn.
+In 2011 Marc shifted to a plant-based lifestyle and his health improved.
+He reversed Type 2 diabetes, psoriasis, hypertension, erectile dysfunction, high cholesterol, obesity, and frequent heartburn.

 WHAT IS TYPE 2 DIABETES?